sxxnz/QNLP/README.md

-# QNLP Protype
+# QNLP Protoype
-QNN model adapted from Paddle Quantum, institute for quantum computing, Baidu Inc. From:https://qml.baidu.com/tutorials/machine-learning/quantum-classifier.html.
+Quantum Classifer model used in prototype was adapted from Paddle Quantum, institute for quantum computing, Baidu Inc. From:https://qml.baidu.com/tutorials/machine-learning/quantum-classifier.html.